bill-c-martin/dot-file-manager/README.md

 Ships with:

 - Sample `.gitconfig`, `.vimrc`, and `.bashrc` files.
+  - You can add more to the repo's root.
 - Bunch of sample aws, pacman, arch, disk, file, git, network, server, etc aliases
+  - You can add more to the aliases folder in their own files

 ## Setup